iota97/Interpolation/README.md

 ## Supported types:
 - Quaternion Slerp
 - Quaternion Slerp with translation first
+- Quaternion Slerp with translation first and origin in the middle of the two objects
 - Quaternion Nlerp
 - Axis (slerp) + angle (linear)
 - Matrix